framps/raspiBackupDoc/en/src/error-messages.md

 *raspiBackup* allows a running system to be backed up.
 Before the backup all important running services should be stopped and restarted at the end, to avoid creating an inconsistent backup.
-If you have not defined any services to be stopped and services to be stopped and started via the installer, the services must be specified with the both options in the call.
+If you have not defined any services to be stopped and started via the installer, the services have to be specified with both options in the call.

 These options can be configured with the *raspiBackup* installer for Systemd services.

 Further actions:

-The two options with corresponding parameters must be specified or the services must be defined with the installer in the configuration file.
+The two options with corresponding parameters have to be specified or the services should be defined with the installer in the configuration file.
 Details can be found in [FAQ18](faq.md#faq18).